mkomo/mkgeo-gallery/zipbitmap/README.md

 ### Why it's useful

 This final image weighs in at about 600kB, but this is not large relative to naive encodings of the pixel-to-zipcode map that you would have to have access to in order to map mouseovers or clicks to zipcodes.
 If you wanted to handle a clickable map without server roundtrips, pre-loading this map would be an efficient way to do that.
-In short, you allow the size-limiting optimizations of PNGs to do the work of encoding this data.
+In short, you allow the size-limiting, non-lossy optimizations of PNGs to do the work of encoding this data.

 ### The Code